Preparing for Laravel/PHP Backend Developer role at Optimise Everything

 This implementation would be particularly useful for tracking building systems' status changes and energy consumption patterns, which is crucial for the company's Net Zero mission.

-For the building intelligence platform, I would use Laravel's Service Container as follows:
+- Q: How do you use Laravel's Service Container for dependency injection?
+A: For the building intelligence platform, I would use Laravel's Service Container as follows:

 // Bind interface to implementation